allanNAIT/allanNAIT.github.io/cpsc1012/10-oop/index.md

 3. Accessors & Mutators:
     *  Accessor: this is a _method_ that allows programming code to read the value of a single property
     *  Mutator: this is a _method_ that allows programming code to write or change the value of a single property
-4. Class methods: class methods are the means to do _something_ with the `class`; they rely on the properties, with their associated Accessors and Mutators, to make the 'class` more _functional_.
+4. Class methods: class methods are the means to do _something_ with the `class`; they rely on the properties, with their associated Accessors and Mutators, to make the `class` more _functional_.

 ### Class Diagram
 A Class Diagram is a visual representation of the `class`; it outlines the _blueprint_ to code the `class`.
 (You are **not** required to create a Class Diagram in this course, only to use it to code the `class`.)
 A Class Diagram has three areas:<br>